Ursula Ragwitz: Life

-She switched to the national level in 1969 when she became a political assistant in the Culture Department of the Party Central Committee.
+Ragwitz switched to the national level in 1969 when she became a political assistant in the Culture Department of the Central Committee.
 Promotion followed in 1973 when she became deputy department head, and again in November 1975 when she took over as acting director.
 Finally, in March 1976, she took over as head of the Culture Department from Peter Heidt who moved on to an academic function as a Professor for Economic History at the party's Karl Marx Academy.
-There had been five Culture Department heads since 1957, but Ursula Ragwitz would remain in the post until 1989.
+There had been five Culture Department heads since 1957, but she would remain in the post until 1989.
 She also headed up the Politburo's Culture Commission between 1976 and 1989, and occupied various other positions of influence in the arts and media sector.

-Her position in charge of the Cultural Department gave Ragwitz considerable influence over cultural life and work in the German Democratic Republic and also, some contended, over authors in West Germany.
+Ragwitz's position in charge of the Cultural Department gave Ragwitz considerable influence over cultural life and work in the German Democratic Republic and also, some contended, over authors in West Germany.
 The party's monopoly of various forms of patronage and sponsorship gave her the power to affect the material well-being of East German authors, such as, for instance, Stephan Hermlin.
-On top of that she was also given charge, by Central Committee Secretary Kurt Hager, of determining approval processes for foreign travel and performances by artists and she was given co-responsibility for the conditions under which the hugely popular books of Karl May (1842-1912) might be both published and produced as films.
+On top of that she was also given charge, by Central Committee Secretary Kurt Hager, of determining approval processes for foreign travel and performances by artists and she was given co-responsibility for the conditions under which the hugely popular books of Karl May (1842–1912) might be both published and produced as films.

-Between 1981 and 3 December 1989 Ursula Ragwitz was herself a member of the Party Central Committee, which became of the leading role afforded the party under the Leninist structure built into the East German constitution placed her at the heart of the country's power apparatus.
+Between 1981 and 3 December 1989 Ragwitz was herself a member of the Party Central Committee, which became of the leading role afforded the party under the Leninist structure built into the East German constitution placed her at the heart of the country's power apparatus.

-Since the demise of the German Democratic Republic Ursula Ragwitz has lived with her husband as a pensioner in Berlin.
+After the demise of the German Democratic Republic Ragwitz lived with her husband as a pensioner in Berlin.